deelam/graphtools/README.md

 # graphtools
-Toolsuite of small, reusable tools to operate on graphs
+Tool suite of small, reusable tools to operate on graphs

 ## Big Picture
 These tools are meant to
 * import data into graph representation
 * export graphs into other formats
-* facilitate use of "Big Data" tools (e.g., Hadoop, Spark, Titan)
+* ease use of "Big Data" tools (e.g., Hadoop, Spark, Titan)
 * transform one graph representation into another graph with a different schema
 * reduce boilerplate infrastructure code to expediate development